Appium

 platform_key

-: The platform key of the device (e.g.,roku
+: The platform key of the device (see available values in the Platforms section)make

 : The device manufacturer (e.g.,Samsung